Explore-In-HMS/Audible-TicTacToe/README.md

 Standard Tic Tac Toe is a paper-and-pencil game for two players who take turns marking the spaces in a three-by-three grid with X or O. The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.

-**Audible Tic Tac Toe** is a mobile game that lets players play the game uninterruptedly without having to touch or hold the device ever.
+**Audible Tic Tac Toe** is a mobile game that lets players play the game with their voice commands uninterruptedly without having to touch or hold the device ever.

 ## Introduction

 Features of Audible Tic Tac Toe:
-1. It is a two player games, challenge your friends and save paper and ink.
+1. It is a two player game, challenge your friends and save paper and ink.
 2. Players can control their actions through vocal prompts.
 3. The game keeps the listening feature active until you give a valid command.
 4. Players can listen to the game guide with audio.
 5. Users can review the moves they made on the end-game screen.